huplay/gpt2-demo/README.md

 The prompt will be repeated, but it will start a completely new session every time.
 (This isn't for chatting.)

+Make sure you have enough memory for the particular model type.
+(A recommended value is specified in the .bat files using the -Xmx and -Xms flags.)

 ## Parameters ##

 - ``model`` - Model size: SMALL (default), MEDIUM, LARGE, XL